WELCOME TO A1A MOVING & STORAGE

 Take photos or draw the kitchen cabinetry layout.
 Decide what goes into each cabinet, mark the location of dishes, glasses, etc. on your photo or drawing, and pack your items according to where they will go in the new house, not where they are stored in your existing home.

 Next get the room sizes, including locations for windows, doors, and closets and draw a simple sketch of each room in your new home using inexpensive graph paper.
 That is an easy way to determine where furniture will be placed in advance.
 On moving day, give the sketches to the person who will be going to the new house ahead of the long distance movers.
 Consider asking him/her to tape each sketch to a door or window or some other easy to see location in each room.

 That way one person can be putting away the items in your kitchen, while another can direct the heavy weights as to where to place that over-sized armoire you just couldn’t live without.
 Last but not the least, make a list of any important items you will need to buy for the new house such as draperies, blinds, and shower curtains.
 Having these things handy on moving day will prevent unnecessary surprises.

 • Put one spare set of sheets for each bed in a box marked FIRST BOX TO OPEN.

 You can keep the sheets clean by packing them separately in a plastic bag that is clearly marked.
 You can also add one bath and one face towel for each family member, at least two rolls of toilet paper for each bathroom and other bathroom essentials such as shampoo, soaps, etc. to this box.
+On the moving day, have each family member strip their beds and place dirty sheets and any dirty clothes or towels in an empty laundry basket.
+Then have each member place all of their toiletries – separately packaged and clearly marked in a plastic zipper-type bag – inside this First Box to Open.

 Try to carry the laundry basket full of dirty items, and all the pillows in the back seat or trunk of your car.
 This simple step will prove essential, later on, when you’re exhausted after a hard day of moving and all you want to do is brush your teeth, find your pillow, and climb into a freshly made bed.